gracetian-11/DigitPro/README.md

 # DigitPro
-Machine Learning for Prosthetic Finger Kinematics
+Evaluation of Machine Learning Methods to Predict Joint Angles for Finger Prosthetics

-## PHASE 1:
+## Phase 1:

 Phase 1 implements a multi-stage dense network to perform regression and predicts future sensor values.
 Results for each experiment can be found in the corresponding .txt file in the folder phase1.
 This network is composed of two fully connected layers with a tanh activation function with a mean squared error loss.